stechio/arduino-ad-mux-lib/README.md

 ## Advanced use

 *The same mux can be physically connected to multiple signal pins at once*, as any invocation to `setSignalPin` method ensures that the previous pin is set to high impedance state before switching to the new one.

+Conversely, *the same signal pin can be physically connected to multiple ICs through a common data line*, as `setEnabled` method controls whether the mux I/O operates.

 ## Repository